 The Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act requires postsecondary institutions to provide timely warnings of crimes that represent a threat to the safety of students or employees and to make public their campus security policies.
 It also requires that crime data be collected, reported, and disseminated to the campus community and to the Department of Education annually.
 The Clery Act is intended to provide students and their families with accurate, complete, and timely information about safety on campuses so that they can make informed decisions.
 Such disclosures are permitted under FERPA.
-The following website provides more information about these and other provisions about campus safety: Error!
-Hyperlink reference not valid.
+The following website provides more information about these and other provisions about campus safety: https://www2.ed.gov/admins/lead/safety/campus.html.